 Lynn Krafft, CEO of Krafft Cleaning Service in Watertown, New York, added: “Studies show that toilets seem to be the cleanest thing in a building because they are disinfected every night, whereas a desktop may have crumbs and other things on it for a long time.”

-Eliminating Odors in School Settings
+Eliminating Malodors in School And Educational Settings